Dynamics of almost strong edge modes in spin chains away from integrability: Hamiltonian, Strong zero mode, Almost strong zero mode, and Recursion Method

 Examples of $A_\infty(t)$ for a range of $J_z$ are shown in Fig.~\ref{fig_ainfs}.
 The lifetime of the ASM is sensitive to small system sizes.
 In Fig.~\ref{fig_ainfs}, the lifetime increases as the system size increases.
 At some point, a large enough system size is reached where the lifetime becomes system size independent, or saturates, allowing ED to be representative of the thermodynamic limit for this quantity.
 In Fig.~\ref{fig_ainfs}, this limit is reached for all parameter values.

-There is a growing series of studies that predict a lifetime dependence near the Ising limit \(\gamma \sim 1\), in terms of the integrability breaking term $J_z$, of the form $\sim e^{1/J_z}$ up to logarithmic corrections \cite{Nayak17,Yao19, Yates20}.
+There is a growing series of studies that predict a lifetime dependence near the Ising limit \(\gamma \sim 1\), in terms of the integrability breaking term $J_z$, of the form $\sim e^{1/J_z}$ up to logarithmic corrections \cite{Nayak17,Parker19,Yao19, Yates20}.
 This long lifetime can be qualitatively predicted by using prethermal type arguments.
 In particular, the \(O(1)\) energy scale to flip the spin at the boundary is highly off-resonant with the microscopic scale \(J_z\) that breaks integrability since \(J_z\ll 1\).
-Thus, the long lifetime arise from counting the number of microscopic processes \(1/J_z\) needed to flip the boundary spin.
+Thus, the long lifetime arises from counting the number of microscopic processes \(1/J_z\) needed to flip the boundary spin.
 However as mentioned earlier, the dynamics of bulk operators are fully thermalizing, and this prethermal argument is only valid for the edge operator.

-Long lived ASMs have also been demonstrated when the prethermal concept is not applicable, namely when a large energy scale separation is absent in the free case, or the external drive is not highly off-resonant with the system in a Floquet setting \cite{Yates19}.
+Long lived ASMs have also been demonstrated when the prethermal concept is clearly not applicable, namely when a large energy scale separation is absent in the free case because an external drive in a Floquet setting is not highly off-resonant with the system\cite{Yates19}.
 Further, long-lived ASM analogs of Floquet \(\pi\)-modes, which require drives resonant with the single-particle band have been demonstrated even for the clean system with interactions\cite{Yates19}.

 A more general perspective to the non-perturbative origin of the lifetime of the ASM, not dependent on prethermal physics, was presented in Ref.~\onlinecite{Yates20}.
 Here, the dynamics of the edge operator was mapped to that of a single-particle semi-infinite chain, by means of the recursion method \cite{Recbook, Altman19}.
 The semi-infinite chain obtained this way was found to have topological features similar to that of the SSH model, and therefore this mapping allowed one to show that the slow dynamics of the ASM was a result of a long lived edge mode of a generalized or perturbed SSH model.